Alda Leif Jónsdóttir

 Alda Leif Jónsdóttir (born 18 April 1979) is an Icelandic former basketball player.
 She has won the Icelandic championship four times and the Dutch championship once.
 Alda was a seven-time selection for the Úrvalsdeild Domestic All-First Team and was named the Úrvalsdeild Domestic Player of the Year in 2002.

 Club career

 During the 1999–2000 season, Alda led the Úrvalsdeild in assists, blocks, steals, shooting percent and free throw percent.
 She spent the following season with Holbæk in the Dameligaen, averaging 11 points, 6 rebounds, 4 assists and 3,5 steals per game.

 In 2005, Alda signed with BV Den Helder (women) of the Dutch Women's Basketball League (WBL).
 She was named to the 2006 Dutch All-Star game and helped Den Helder to the Dutch championship.

-After missing the most of the 2013–14 season due to surgery on both knees, Alda helped Snæfell win the national championship for the first time in 2014.
+After missing most of the 2013–14 season due to surgery on both knees, Alda helped Snæfell win the national championship for the first time in 2014.
 She helped the team to the championship again in 2015 and 2016.